AhmedElsherbini/Nasal_CST_quick_checker/README.md

 Then, you just need the feature-table.qza and the taxonomy.qza (examples attached) out of your analysis in the same dir of the bash and python script.

 P.S.
-(This tool was tested using different qiime2 versions  (2021.11 , 2021.8 and 2020.02) versions.
+(This tool was tested using different qiime2 versions  (2021.11, 2021.8, and 2020.02) versions.
 However, I suppose it will work with other versions also).
-Of note, it was designed to run on Linux .but it also worked on the terminal of linux subsystem windows.
+Of note, it was designed to run on Linux .but it also worked on the terminal of Linux subsystem windows.

 ```